Free digital copy

 According to Morgaine Gaye, food futurologist, we should give up the idea of a return to ‘normal’.
 “I don’t think anything will go back to what it was,” she tells Speciality Food.
 “You often hear people say ‘I can’t wait for things to get back to normal.’
 That’s not going to ever happen again.
 This is normal.”

-In some cases, Covid has simply solidified trends that were already taking shape.
-Online food shopping was making marginal gains, but since the pandemic hit it has soared to record highs.
-As Covid-19 fades, online shopping will continue – though not to as great an extent.
+In some cases, Covid has simply solidified consumer behaviours that were already taking shape.
+Online food shopping was making marginal gains for years, but since the pandemic hit it has soared to record highs.
+As Covid-19 fades and physical stores continue to make a comeback, online shopping will continue – though not to as great an extent.

-While the online trend will continue, Kevin Flynn, director of retail strategy at ThoughtWorks, believes real-world experiences are “far from dead”.
-A recent survey by Gekko corroborates this, with 70% of respondents planning to visit stores as much or more than pre-pandemic once non-essential retail reopens.
+While the online trend will continue, Kevin Flynn, director of retail strategy at ThoughtWorks, believes virtual experiences won’t be the only thing customers are craving – real-world experiences are “far from dead”.
+A survey by Gekko corroborated this, with 70% of respondents having planned to visit stores as much or more than pre-pandemic as soon as non-essential retail reopened.
 “As we emerge from the pandemic there will be a surge in people wanting to get outside and engage with eating and shopping once again,” Kevin says.

 One trend that may vanish in the post-Covid world, however, is the big weekly shop.
-Once consumers feel safe enough to visit the shops more often, this will bring a return of the ‘top-up’ shop.
-But Michael believes this will create new opportunities for indies.
-“This return to top-up shopping and a growth in confidence to ‘shop around’ is an opportunity for specialist retailers, especially as provenance and supporting local businesses is a shopper priority, which once again, has been driven by the pandemic.”
+As consumers began to feel safe enough to visit the shops more often, the return of the ‘top-up’ shop started.
+Data from Kantar in October showed that consumer habits were settling at a new baseline, with the trend for bigger, less frequent shops set to stay.
+But the return of this familiar consumer behaviour brings opportunities for indies.
+“This return to top-up shopping and a growth in confidence to ‘shop around’ is an opportunity for specialist retailers, especially as provenance and supporting local businesses is a shopper priority, which once again, has been driven by the pandemic,” Michael says.

-As retailers approach the end of lockdown and Covid-19 restrictions, retailers should focus on building loyalty with existing customers and attracting new customers by positioning themselves as a new shopping destination.
+Thanks to the easing of lockdown restrictions, retailers can now focus on building loyalty with existing customers and attracting new ones by positioning themselves as a shopping destination.
 “We see opportunities to attract people to shop in-person at specialist retailers to hand-pick items to supplement their regular online grocery shopping.
 This is particularly appealing to those shoppers who are looking to focus more on quality when purchasing food and groceries.
 For some shoppers, there is an emphasis on food shopping becoming an experience to enjoy, given the current restrictions relating to social life.”

-Speciality Food has documented the rise of the health shopper over the course of the pandemic, but it’s important to note that this trend will stay relevant in a post-Covid world.
+Speciality Food has documented the rise of the health shopper over the course of the Covid-19 crisis, but it’s important to note that this trend will stay relevant in a post-pandemic world.

 “Nearly nine in 10 shoppers are actively trying to improve their diet in some way, whether this is through eating more fruit and vegetables, reducing sugar or drinking more fluids,” Michael says.

-The immunity trend will also be of particular interest to the everyday consumer.
+The immunity trend will also be of particular interest to the everyday consumer who is looking to boost their personal wellbeing.
 “Everything will be immunity – ‘with added immunity’, ‘this helps with your immunity’.
 That’ll be the newest marketing watch word,” Morgaine says.

-Functional foods, which offer benefits in addition to their basic nutritional value, will also play into consumers’ desire for food experiences.
+Functional foods, which offer benefits in addition to their basic nutritional value, will also play into consumer demands for food experiences and products that boost their mental health.
 “We’ve already seen the beginning of this trend of people wanting food that does something – it makes you calm, it makes you sleepy, it makes you feel something not just ‘oh that’s delicious’,” Morgaine says.

 New consumer research carried by taste and nutrition company Kerry found that the functional beverage category will gain traction as new products target holistic attitudes towards health, diet and lifestyle.
-Its survey of consumers in the UK and elsewhere in Europe revealed that when asked about health concerns that have become more important since Covid-19, 59% said immunity, and half said mental health.
+Its survey of consumers in the UK and elsewhere in Europe revealed that when asked about health concerns that have become more important since the Covid-19 outbreak, 59% said immunity, and half said mental health.

 “Consumers are willing to pay a premium for beverages with a functional benefit and will repurchase if that benefit is proven to work.
 This means that manufacturers need to use ingredients that are backed by science and trusted by consumers,” says Breda Kelly, Kerry’s nutritional beverage lead for Europe and Russia.